How to visit Ladybower Reservoir, Derbyshire

 • Facilities: Toilets, picnic benches, water refill point

-The easiest and quickest way to visit Ladybower Reservoir is to park at Heatherdene car park off the A6013 Bamford Road.
+The easiest and quickest way to visit Ladybower Reservoir is by parking at Heatherdene Car Park, located off the A6013 Bamford Road.

-This is at the south end of the reservoir and is in the best position for seeing the dam wall and Ladybower’s famous plug holes.
-From here, it’s only a short, accessible walk to see the Ladybower Reservoir.
+This car park is situated at the south end of the reservoir, providing the best access to view the iconic dam wall and famous Ladybower plug holes.
+From here, it’s just a short, accessible walk to the Ladybower Reservoir, making it a very convenient starting point.

-A word of warning – it’s best to avoid bank holidays and weekends.
+A word of warning – it’s best to avoid visiting on bank holidays and weekends if possible.
 Our first visit to the Ladybower Reservoir was on a Bank Holiday weekend and the car park was so full we couldn’t get a space.
 Visitors had parked on the verges for miles.
-However, when we returned a few days later, it was easy to find a space in the car park.
+However, when we returned a few days later, parking was much easier to find and we had a quieter, more relaxed experience.

 How to get to the Ladybower Reservoir from Heatherdene Car Park